 The Practical Threshold for Trust Viability

 Trusts cost money to maintain.
 Tax filings, investment management, record-keeping, and professional fees all add up.
-When the trust's assets shrink below a level that makes those costs worthwhile, continuing to administer the trust can actually work against the beneficiaries it was designed to help.
+When the trust's assets shrink below a level that makes those costs worthwhile, continuing to run the trust can actually work against the beneficiaries it was designed to help.

 After notice to the qualified beneficiaries, the trustee of a trust that consists of trust property having a total value of less than one hundred thousand dollars or that is uneconomic to administer may terminate the trust if the trustee concludes that the value of the trust property is insufficient to justify the cost of administration.